cmckee786/SteamNews/README.md

 # Every hour of the day
     0 * * * * /path/to/steamnews.py >> /var/log/cronjob.log 2>&1
 ```
-This will append all stdout and stderr to if you so desire.
+This will append all stdout and stderr to a log file if you so desire.
 Otherwise output is thrown away.
 Other versions may begin supporting an easily configurable frontend.

 ## Build